 The Law of Moses

-In his letter to the Ephesians, Paul, employing graphic imagery, indicated that the Mosaic law constituted a “middle wall of partition” that separated the Jews from the Gentiles (Eph.
+In his letter to the Ephesians, Paul employed graphic imagery indicating the Mosaic law constituted a “middle wall of partition” that separated the Jews from the Gentiles (Eph.
 2:14).
 The figure suggests a barrier that creates a distinction between two parties.
 Clearly, that vivid symbolism underscored the fact that the Hebrews and the Gentiles were not under identical religious systems.

-When the Hebrews were segregated from the balance of humanity, as a “holy people” for Jehovah’s “own possession” (Dt.
-7:6; 14:2), the Gentiles continued under the Patriarchal system until they were offered the gospel, and the Patriarchal regime was replaced by the international Christian system (Acts 10).
+When the Hebrews were segregated from the balance of humanity as a “holy people” for Jehovah’s “own possession” (Dt.
+7:6; 14:2), the Gentiles continued under the Patriarchal system until they were offered the gospel.
+The Patriarchal regime was replaced by the international Christian system (Acts 10).

 Romans 1:18ff shows how those ancient Gentiles were accountable to God for their beliefs and conduct.
-Romans 2:12-16 amplifies the point by suggesting that even the patriarchs, who had no written revelation from the Lord, possessed a threshold sense of the difference between right and wrong (called “conscience”), and when they rejected the former and embraced the latter, they stood condemned.
+Paul further amplifies the point in Romans 2:12-16 by suggesting that even the patriarchs, who had no written revelation from the Lord, possessed a sense of the difference between right and wrong (called “conscience”).

 This meant that male Gentiles would receive circumcision, and all of the “converts” to the Israelite system would accept the responsibilities of the Mosaic law.
 There was even a place in the temple (called the Court of the Gentiles) to accommodate these adherents to Judaism.